apache/maven-site/content/markdown/repositories/dependencies.md

 </dependency>
 ```

-The obvious difference is presence of `classifier` in the first case,
+The obvious difference is the presence of `classifier` in the first case,
-and the lack of it in the second.
+and the absence of it in the second.
 However, in the second case, the `type` "test-jar"
 implies a classifier of "tests".
 In both cases, the extension is "jar".
 The first uses the default value for this property, while the second infers it from the type.